'I can taste the air': Canadian wildfire smoke spreads hazardous haze at home and in the US

 Across the border, New York Gov. Kathy Hochul warned the public to “prepare for this over the long haul," New York City Mayor Eric Adams told residents to limit outdoor activities as much as possible.

-The Federal Aviation Administration temporarily held up flights at LaGuardia and Newark airports for weather and low visibility and said smoke was contributing to delayed arrivals at Dulles International Airport outside Washington.
+The Federal Aviation Administration paused some flights bound for LaGuardia Airport and slowed planes to Newark Liberty because the smoke was limiting visibility.
+The smoke also was contributing to delayed arrivals at Dulles International Airport outside Washington.

 Schools in multiple states canceled sports and other outdoor activities, shifting recess and lunch time inside.
 Live horse racing was canceled Wednesday and Thursday at Delaware Park Wilmington.
 Organizers of Global Running Day, a virtual 5K and celebration of running, posted a warning on their website advising participants to monitor the air quality in their cities and change their running plans accordingly.

-Note: This story has corrected the attribution of material about forecast for rain in Quebec to Montreal-based Environment Canada meteorologist Simon Legault, not Quebec Premier François Legault.